Miss Universe Vietnam: Photogenic Beauties

 Source: http://english.vietnamnet.vn

 You have read this article Country-People / Events-News with the title May 2008.
-You can bookmark this page URL http://klownrebellion.blogspot.com/2008/05/miss-universe-vietnam-competitors-at.html.
+You can bookmark this page URL https://klownrebellion.blogspot.com/2008/05/miss-universe-vietnam-competitors-at.html.
 Thanks!

 Hand luggage: making light of the rules